damayantiazure/PowerBiReports/README.md

 1. Navigate to the Pipelines section in Azure DevOps and select Create Pipeline.
 2. Choose your repository where the .pbix file is stored.
 3. Select Starter Pipeline or define a pipeline in YAML.
-   (Refer the YML Pipeline in the repo.)
+   (Refer the YML Pipeline in the repo. uploadreportfromreportfolder.yml)
 4. Under Variables: add your Tenant, Powerbiworkspace name, ID, App REgistration ID etc
    ![image](https://github.com/user-attachments/assets/2474290a-5863-4d51-a645-d4ce9a3b79c8)